 - The jail, city, and county where the defendant is committed

 - The defendant's booking number

-- The charges leveled against the defendant
+- The charges the suspect is facing

-- The amount of the bail
+- The amount of money of the bail bond

 - Credit cards